 Effective October 15, 2009, the US Department of State now requires that ALL G-5 and A-3 domestics be covered by a medical insurance policy.
-Additionally, effective in 2014 the Affordable Care Act (Obamacare) requires that all US residents be covered by a conforming medical insurance policy.
 Who pays for the G-5 visa domestic servants medical insurance policy must be stipulated in the employment contract.
 Sponsors are encouraged to reimburse all or part of this policy of insurance, and in fact the World Bank Group and Organization of American States requires that the sponsor reimburse the entire cost of the insurance policy.
+This reimbursement can be largely or completely tax free when a QSEHRA Plan is established by the employer, depending on the cost of the insurance policy.

 The G-5 employee obtains health insurance in the state’s Individual Marketplace.